StemTBioinf/RprogrammingII/index.md

 This is the problem with functions.
 They don't check what they are getting, so if they get something incompatible the code will fail and you'll get nothing.

 This is why classes are a good idea.
-They are containers for data where the class/type of data needs to be stated up front so downstream functions get the correcty formatted objects.
+They are containers for data where the class/type of data needs to be stated up front so downstream functions get the correctly formatted objects.

 ### S4 classes